pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 {{% /choosable %}}
 {{% choosable language csharp %}}

-### Update Dependencies

-Update your package reference to the latest version of the SDK:
+### Update to the new SDK version

+Modify your project file to update the Pulumi SDK and any providers you use, like this:

 ```csharp
 <PackageReference Include="Pulumi" Version="3.0.*-*" />
 ```

 ### Changes to pulumi.runtime.Mocks

+The signature of the `setMocks` function has changed with the introduction of the `pulumi.runtime.MockResourceArgs` and `pulumi.runtime.MockCallArgs` types.
+If you use `setMocks` in your code, you'll need to update to these new types.

 ```csharp
 // before